 sudo nano eula.txt

-- Activate Screen so the server can run in the background.
-Feel free to change the server name based on your preference.
+- Activate Screen to allow the server to run in the background.

 screen -S "Minecraft server 1"

 Important!
 Make sure your Minecraft installation matches the server version.
 In our case, it is 1.19.

 3. Run Your Minecraft Server

 Enter this command to run the Minecraft: Java Edition server.
 Remember to change the Minecraft version number accordingly.